mzhou02/mzhou02.github.io/_notes/ramsey-theory.md

 To demonstrate, a classic example is the **party problem**.
 Suppose you invite several guests to a gathering.
 No matter how the acquaintance relations among them are arranged, can one guarantee that a group of them will either all know each other or all be mutual strangers?

 To formalize this, represent each guest by a vertex of a graph.
 Place an edge between two vertices if those guests know each other, and leave it absent otherwise.
-The question becomes: for a given integer $$n$$, how many vertices are required to ensure the existence of either a clique $$K_n$$ (a complete subgraph on $n$ vertices) or an independent set of size $$n$$?
+The question becomes: for a given integer $n$, how many vertices are required to ensure the existence of either a clique $K_n$ (a complete subgraph on $n$ vertices) or an independent set of size $n$?

-Consider the case $$n=3$$.
+Consider the case $n=3$.
 With five vertices, it is possible to avoid both configurations: for example, a 5-cycle contains no triangle (3-clique) and no independent set of size three.

 <figure style="display: flex; justify-content: center; margin: 0;">
   <img src="/assets/img/ramsey_notes/five_cycle.png"